toseefsayed/toseefsayed/README.md

 - Google Applications.

 ### Work Experience
-**1** Worked as Data Analytics and Visualization Intern for a month at Takenmind Organization as part of Global Internship Program completing several assignments and a major Project in Python Programming Language.
+**1**.
+Worked as Data Analytics and Visualization Intern for a month at Takenmind Organization as part of Global Internship Program completing several assignments and a major Project in Python Programming Language.

 ### Projects
-> Employee Attrition Control (Internship Project)
+> 1] Employee Attrition Control (Internship Project)
->> Description: Data Analytics on employee data for a company trying to control Employee Attrition Problem.
+>> Data Analytics on employee data for a company trying to control Employee Attrition Problem.

 ### CERTIFICATE AND ACHIEVEMENTS
 - Achieved ‘Career Counselling Foundation Certificate’ by 3G Me Life.